Just because you had a baby, does not mean that the adventure has to stop!

 Why?
 Because she sleeps so much better in it!
-And secondly because it means that she can go wherever we can go.
+And secondly, because it means that she can go wherever we can go.

 6. Babies sleep a lot!

-Most of them sleep an average of 15 hours a day, that means that you will have plenty of time to explore in peace.
+Most of them sleep an average of 15 hours a day, which means that you will have plenty of time to explore in peace.

 7. Babies help you meet people

 We especially enjoy meeting the locals through our baby, which allows us to learn more about what parenting a baby looks like in their culture (you can truly learn so much about how they mother and father their children).

 9. Babies won’t be able to run away and get lost in the crowd

 If you don’t watch them like a hawk, it can be so easy for them to wander off and get lost in the crowds.
-Let’s face it, babies are easy!

 10. Because it will give you some lovely quality family time to bond

 It is a great time to deepen and strengthen relations and the perfect time to build truly strong bonds.

-10 Tips to make Flying with a Baby or Toddler Easier
+10 Tips to Make Flying with a Baby or Toddler Easier

 This page is for you if you are wondering how to fly with a baby.
 Here we will outline some answers to commonly asked questions as well as provide tips for flying with a baby.